DANS-KNAW/easy-bag-store/docs/04_tutorial.md

    changed), `NEW.TXT` (which was added) and `image01.png` (which was removed).

 As you may have noticed, the URLs in `fetch.txt` all start with `http://localhost/`.
-This means that where these URLs resolve to depends on if there is a web server listening on localhost:80, and how *it* will resolve the paths passed to it.
-To get the correct behavior we could therefore set up such a server and implement the fairly simple mapping from item-id to item-location.
-However, that hardly seems worth the trouble and `easy-bag-store` takes a s
+These URLs are called **local-item-uri**s.
+They will of course only really work, if&mdash;on this host&mdash;there is a web server to do the item-to-location mapping  as described earlier (looking in the correct bag store).
+We could set that up, but really what the local-item-uris are intended to do is point back into the same bag store that the `fetch.txt` file is stored in.
+That makes resolving the local-item-uri trivial, as leaving off `http://localhost/` gives you the item-id.

+The local-item-uris must never point to anything else, even if we set up the web server to give back the correct file.
+The reason for this rule is that we want to keep the bag store self contained.
+This supports **authenticity** of the archival packages.
+Being able to find all the files in a packages obviously is a sine qua non for guaranteeing its authenticity.
+If we cannot even do that, we should up all claims of being a functioning archive.

+Note, that fetching items with *non-local* URLs is still sound practice, however, it is essential to consider how the persistence of these URLs is guaranteed (and by whom).
+It does pose more challenges than keeping all the packages locally in a common base directory.

 #### Round-trip: adding, retrieving, completing
-Finally, to come full circle, do the following steps:
+Finally, to come full circle, we will show that the updated bag can be added, retrieved and completed to its full content.

 1. Add the updated bag:

-        easy-bag-store add my-example-bag-v2
+        easy-bag-store add sample-updated

 2. Retrieve it again from the bag store: